 Students will be given their HSC textbooks and codes to access electronic versions.
 They will also continue to have access to Google Classroom, Edrolo and Education Perfect to assist them in their learning.

 Year 12 Mentorship Program

 ETASC is very good at providing support and assistance to students.
-This support is not automatically provided in the HSC exams and assessments.
+This support is not automatically provided for in the HSC exams and assessments.
 There is an application process that all students in NSW must follow to ensure uniformity across the state.
-If your child needs special provisions for the HSC, please speak to Elissa Cosentino Elissa.Cosentino@etaustralia.com, as she will be submitting applications in Term 4.
+If your child needs disability provisions for the HSC, please speak to Elissa Cosentino Elissa.Cosentino@etaustralia.com, as she will be submitting applications in Term 4.

 Year 12 Student Assessment Handbook

 The Year 12 Student Assessment Handbook is an important document for Year 12 students to read to be informed about the HSC course requirements.

 Within the handbook, there is information on how to successfully complete Year 12, what an ‘N’ Determination Award (N Award) is and how to avoid one, study skills and who to talk to if you need help.